 Moon Harbour—the first whiskey distillery in Bordeaux—makes its products just a few feet from the bunker.
 Its blended whiskies and single malt come to life in the distillery and then move into barrels to age in the bunker.
 In used wine barrels from the area’s best-known wineries, the products take up residence in the concrete vault for anywhere from three months to three years and one day.

-See the Basilica of Saint Michael and its bell tower
+See the Basilica of Saint Michael

 The Basilica of Saint Michael is impossible to miss because you can see its famous bell tower piercing the sky from just about anywhere in the city.
 The Basilica itself was built from the late 14th century through the 16th century.
 The interior of the Gothic church is worth a visit for its pulpit that shows St. Michael slaying the dragon and its 17 side chapels, but it’s the view from the bell tower that’s the real draw.